 The federal government collects revenues and makes expenditures in all provinces.
 Per capita federal revenues and spending vary from province to province, depending on the economic and demographic conditions in each province.

-Sources of federal revenues include personal and corporate income tax, the Goods and Services Tax and social insurance contributions.
-Federal spending encompasses transfers to persons (through the Canada Pension Plan and Employment Insurance, for example), transfers to provinces (through such programs as Equalization and the Canada Health Transfer), as well as federal spending on goods and services to support government operations.
+Sources of federal revenues include personal and corporate income tax, the goods and services tax and social insurance contributions.
+Federal spending encompasses transfers to persons (through the Canada Pension Plan and employment insurance, for example), transfers to provinces (through programs like Equalization and the Canada Health Transfer), as well as federal spending on goods and services to support government operations.

-This Background Paper examines the distribution of federal revenues and expenditures from 2011 to 2018 by province.
-It concludes that net federal expenditures have a clear redistributive effect by transferring resources from more affluent to less affluent Canadians, regardless of province of residence.
+This HillStudy examines the distribution of federal revenues and expenditures from 2011 to 2020 by province; data on Canadian territories are excluded from this publication for reasons of scale.
+The paper concludes that federal expenditures have a clear redistributive effect by transferring resources from more affluent to less affluent Canadians, regardless of province of residence.

-DISTRIBUTION OF FEDERAL REVENUES AND EXPENDITURES BY PROVINCE
+DISTRIBUTION OF FEDERAL REVENUES AND EXPENDITURES BY PROVINCE, 2011-2020: A SNAPSHOT AT THE BEGINNING OF THE COVID-19 PANDEMIC

-INTRODUCTION
+1 INTRODUCTION

 The federal government collects revenues from various sources, including income taxes and taxes applied on goods and services in all Canadian provinces.
-It also spends in each province, including on programs that are widely available to all Canadians, regardless of their province of residence.
+In turn, it spends money in each province on various goods and services, on programs that are widely available to all Canadians regardless of their province of residence, and on transfers to provincial governments.
 When the federal government collects more revenues than it spends in a province, the province is considered a net contributor.
 Conversely, if the federal government spends more than it collects, the province is considered a net recipient.
 A province's relative economic prosperity is an important factor in determining whether the province is a net contributor or net recipient.

-This Background Paper provides an overview of the distribution of federal revenues and expenditures in Canada's provinces.
+This HillStudy provides an overview of the distribution of federal revenues and expenditures in Canada's provinces.
 Public sector statistics used in this paper are based on Statistics Canada's General Governments, Provincial and Territorial Economic Accounts.
 These statistics are compiled from the general ledger accounting records of governments and are standardized.
-They are reconcilable to government public accounts data but differ for several reasons, including the use of calendar year instead of fiscal year.
+They are reconcilable to government public accounts data but differ for several reasons, including the use of the calendar year instead of the fiscal year.